-Every paycheck stub is actually a legal document, and therefore must contain several items.
+Every paycheck stub is a legal document and therefore must contain several items.
 Two things you should see on every check are the pay period and the pay date.
-The pay period is the period of time that you worked in for which you are receiving the check.
-The pay date is the actual day that pay is issued to you as an employee.
+The pay period is the time that you worked in for which you are receiving the check.
+The pay date is the actual day that payment is issued to you as an employee.

 Gross Pay vs Net Pay

 Many people are confused by the difference between their gross pay and their net pay.
-Simply put, your gross pay is the total amount you earned during the pay period, and your net pay is the amount you are actually receiving once all the deductions are taken out.
+Put your gross pay is the total amount you earned during the pay period, and your net pay is the amount you are receiving once all the deductions are taken out.

 To understand these deductions, we’re going to examine each of them so you can understand exactly what is being deducted from every paycheck you receive so that it makes more sense.
 (When creating a budget, it must be based on your net pay, since you basically can kiss the deductible income goodbye.)

 The first section of deductions is a list of statutory or mandated deductions.
 These are usually indicated on your check stub under the category Taxes and will most likely include the following:

 Every country charges its residents a percentage of their wages to run the government and provide a large variety of government services to the population.
 Believe it or not, many citizens of other countries pay a great deal more than Americans do.
 The United States adjusts the charge for its population based on the amount of income as well as a person’s circumstances (i.e., single, married, divorced, salaried, hourly wages, etc.) seeking to be as fair as possible to each person.
 Of course, many people will never be happy with what they are charged, no matter what!
 The list of things that our government provides us with by using the money charged to us through our taxes is voluminous, and most are quite necessary.
 That being said, every paycheck has Federal Tax Withheld.